Tam643/BookStoreAPI/README.md

   - [ ] Create routes to manage inventory, such as updating stock levels.
 - [ ] Build B2C Sale Systems:
   - [ ] Design and implement routes to handle customer transactions (e.g., purchasing books).
+- [ ] Build Order Bill System:
+  - [ ] Design the schema to store order information, including user details, items, total cost, and order status.
+  - [ ] Create routes and controllers to handle order creation, retrieval, and updates.
+  - [ ] Implement logic to calculate the total cost of items in an order.
+  - [ ] Develop a system to track order status (pending, processing, shipped, delivered, etc.).
+  - [ ] Build endpoints for users to view their order history and status.

 See the [open issues][issues-url] for a full list of proposed features (and known issues).